 - Environmental protection

-- Green business planning
+- Green business planning and environmental risk management

 - Economics of natural resources

 Environmental MBA holders often obtain upper-level careers with private companies, government agencies or environmental organizations.
 Most environmental management positions balance business operations with environmental research and the implementation of green business practices.
 Career options may include:

 - Corporate green policy expert

 - Conservation non-governmental organization (NGO) manager

 - Conservation investment fund manager